Quantifying wave-function overlaps in inhomogeneous Majorana nanowires: Introduction

 A unique electronic state by the name of Majorana zero mode (MZM)\cite{Kitaev:PU01} associated with topological superconductivity has been the subject of intense research recently.
 The pace picked up after the first experimental hints of its existence were reported six years ago~\cite{Mourik:S12} in so-called Majorana nanowires, i.e. semiconducting nanowires with induced superconductivity and spin-orbit coupling subjected to a Zeeman field above a critical value $B>B_c$.
 These pioneering experiments were quickly followed by others~\cite{Deng:NL12,Das:NP12,Churchill:PRB13,Lee:NN14,Deng:S16,Zhang:N18,Grivnin:A18}, mostly revolving around robust zero energy midgap states in tunneling spectroscopy.

-The reason for all the excitement is manyfold.
-From a technological perspective, MZM are viewed by many as a possible foundation of a new form of quantum computer architecture that could achieve topologically protection against some forms of logic errors~\cite{Nayak:RMP08,Cheng:PRB12a,Sarma:NQI15}.
-From the point of view of fundamental physics, standard theory predicts, moreover, that a MZM should exhibit some truly exotic properties.
-It is a zero energy state inside a superconducting gap that is typically localised in space~\cite{Kitaev:PU01, Oreg:PRL10, Lutchyn:PRL10}.
+From a technological perspective, MZMs are viewed by many as a possible foundation of a new form of quantum computer {platform} that could achieve topologically protection against some forms of {logic errors~\cite{Kitaev:PU01,Nayak:RMP08,Cheng:PRB12a,Sarma:NQI15} using a variety of architectures~\cite{Plugge:NJP17,Karzig:PRB17,Aasen:PRX16, Schrade:PRL18}}.

+{A MZM is defined as a self-conjugate zero energy eigenstate inside a superconducting gap and it is localised in space to some degree{~\cite{Kitaev:PU01, Oreg:PRL10, Lutchyn:PRL10}}.
 The most common place to find a MZM is at boundaries between regions of distinct electronic topology~\cite{Qi:RMP11,Aguado:RNC17,Lutchyn:NRM18}.
-A MZM behaves in many respects as half an electron, with each MZM emerging simultaneously with a second Majorana partner located at some other position in the system.
-Two such ``electron-halves'' form a rather unusual, spatially non-local fermion~\cite{Jackiw:PS12,Fu:PRL10,Semenoff:C16}.
-The non-local nature of this fermion pins it to zero energy regardless of any local perturbations performed on either of the MZMs.
-This is often called topological protection~\cite{Cheng:PRB12a}, although protection through non-locality is perhaps a better description, as will be argued here.
-Each MZM also exhibits non-Abelian braiding statistics upon exchange~\cite{Nayak:RMP08}.
-They are hence sometimes called fractionalised non-Abelian Ising anyons~\cite{Bonderson:PRB13,Aasen:PRX16}.
-All these exotic properties are expected to be remarkably robust, and to not require any fine tuning of the system's state.
+From the point of view of fundamental physics, standard theory predicts that a MZM should exhibit some truly exotic properties.
+Its second-quantised operator $\gamma$ satisfies the Majorana relation $\gamma^\dagger = \gamma$, i.e. a MZM quasiparticle is its own ``antiparticle''.} A MZM behaves in many respects as half an electron, with each MZM emerging simultaneously with a second Majorana partner located at some other position in the system.
+Two such ``electron-halves'' form a rather unusual, spatially nonlocal fermion{~\cite{Kitaev:PU01,Jackiw:PS12,Fu:PRL10,Semenoff:C16}}.
+The nonlocal nature of this fermion pins it to zero energy regardless of any local perturbations performed on either of the MZMs.
+This is often called topological protection{~\cite{Kitaev:PU01,Cheng:PRB12a}}, although protection through nonlocality is perhaps a better description, as will be argued here.
+Each MZM also exhibits non-Abelian braiding statistics upon exchange~\cite{Nayak:RMP08}, {and obey the same fusion rules as fractionalised non-Abelian Ising anyons}{~\cite{Kitaev:AOP06,Bonderson:PRB13,Barkeshli:A14}}.
+All these properties are expected to be remarkably robust, and to not require any fine tuning of the system's state.
 The reason is that, at least within standard theory, they are a consequence of the different band topology at either side of the boundary they inhabit, which does not depend on microscopic details.